netsys-lab/scion-host/README.md

 Now you can show paths to a given destination (e.g. Demokritos): `scion.exe showpaths -r 71-2546 --local <your_ovgu_ip>` or ping a SCION host `scion.exe ping 71-2546,127.0.0.1 --local <your_ovgu_ip>`.

 **There will be a Windows Installer for SCION available soon, which makes it easier to run it on windows.
 Also the output of the SCION binary will be improved.**

+**Warning: Sometimes the Bitdefender will mark the scion-host.exe binary as virus, which it isn't.
+So you need to "ignore" this binary in Bitdefender to allow it to run on your system.**

 ## Linux
 **Note: You need to stop any `scionlab` installations before running the `scion-host` binary, since they use similar ports.**